ikester1/Tige-TAPS2/README.md

 for an [Ultimaker 3D printer](https://ultimaker.com/) though other slicers and printers should work.
 The ABS enclosure's bottom secures the boards and external wires with 2-56 screws, while the top holds the setup button and auxiliary trim switch.
-The auxiliary trim switch is a duplicate of the button used on the throttle of the Tige 22v wakeboard boat.
+The auxiliary trim switch is a duplicate of the button used on the throttle of the Tige boat.
 It is manufactured by [E-Switch](https://www.e-switch.com/), part number